 After a day of traveling, checking in to your accommodations and getting situated, the first question is: “Where to eat?”
 Indulging in fare that is unique to a new destination is one of the most delicious parts of any vacation’s itinerary.
 This fall, reward hard work and a commitment to keeping your carbon footprint light by savoring an eco culinary getaway at one of these eight fall food festivals near NYC—be it outdoors in the Hudson Valley, on a farm in the Finger Lakes, in the streets of downtown D.C., or a historic mansion in Newport, Rhode Island.

-A Forkful: Munch on something healthy, humane and best of all, free, as the Charlottesville Vegetarian Festival returns for their fifteenth year.
+A Forkful: Munch on something healthy, humane and best of all, free, as the Charlottesville Vegan Roots Festival returns.
 In addition to live, local bands, free samples of tasty vegan treats and “fun-raising” activities for children, pet adoptions are also present at the festival, leaving visitors with a new outlook on eating, and a new furry friend.
 Head down to Virginia, and dig into some compassionate food for thought at one of the longest-running vegetarian festivals in the country.

 How to get there: Take Amtrak Northeast Regional line to Charlottesville, Virginia